 The ideal way to fish this lake for Kokanee is by trolling.
 The use of small willow leaf flashers with red or pink wedding rings tipped with pink maggots will bring you decent results.
 Remember that Kokanee have very soft mouths so the use of a rubber snubber is highly recommended and will help you get these fish to the boat.
 Be sure to bring weight from 1 to 4 ounces to target the depths of where the fish are marking on the sonar.
 At a trolling speed of 1.5mph every ounce of weight will take your line down approx 10 feet.
-If your boat is equipped with downriggers then I recommend using a Delta Gibbs #3 Dodger, yellow or red snubber with a 10 to 14 inch leader tied to a Pink or Red Kokanee King.
+If your boat is equipped with downriggers then I recommend using a Mack’s Lure Sling Blade Dodger or Double D Dodger, with a 8 to 12 inch leader tied to a Kokanee Hoochie, pink, red or orange.
 Again tipping your lure with pink or chartreuse maggots will help seal the deal.

 Even though Monte Lake receives a lot of angling pressure in a year it still will not disappoint.
 The BC Freshwater Fishery Society and the Province have done an excellent job in managing this fishery.
 Monte Lake provides excellent angling opportunities for families and every level of angler to enjoy an impressive fishery with easy access.
 If you have any questions about Monte Lake Kokanee fishing please feel free to contact us through email or on our Facebook Page.